 Figure 3 was developed to offer a dynamic view of the three indicators over time.

-The number of treatment plants belonging to the "Fast increase" and "Increasing trend" indicators rose quickly at the beginning of July 2021 and stabilized at the same alert level since mid-July.
-At the same time, an increase in the number of plants for which the "High circulation" indicator is fulfilled is observed since mid-August (see Figure 3), notably in the province of Liège (see Appendix A1 for details).
+The number of treatment plants belonging to the "Increasing trend" indicator rose quickly at the beginning of July 2021 and stabilized at the same alert level since mid-July.

-Figure 3: The number of areas, amongst the 39 areas covered by the wastewater surveillance, with positive alerting indicators (latest results on September 08th 2021).
+Figure 3: The number of areas (amongst the 39 covered by the wastewater surveillance this week and the 42 normally considered) with positive alerting indicators (latest results on September 29th 2021).